Yutani140x/saturnix-camera/README.md

 Most of the delay comes from restarting the camera twice per shot, not the capture itself.

+Performance is expected to improve.
+Current focus is on reaching a stable release.
+_(A planned improvement is switching to picamera2.switch_mode_and_capture_file(), which allows capturing full-resolution images without stopping the camera.
+Expected result: ~1.5–2.5s per shot instead of ~8–14s (5–6× faster).)_

 ### Hardware & Assembly

 - Requires soldering (not beginner-friendly yet)